 - Flexible policy combinations

-Auto provisioning groups can meet various dynamic business needs through combinations of target capacities and scale-out policies.
+Auto provisioning groups can meet various dynamic business needs through combinations of target capacities and scaling policies.
 Auto provisioning groups allow you to set the target capacities of clusters, preemptible instances, and pay-as-you-go instances, and to specify scaling policies for preemptible instances and pay-as-you-go instances.
-Additionally, you can specify solutions to fulfill the target capacity of the cluster when preemptible and pay-as-you-go instances are insufficient.
+Additionally, you can specify solutions to fulfill the target capacity of a cluster when preemptible and pay-as-you-go instances are insufficient.

 - Complete cost control

-Auto provisioning groups allow you to set a maximum price for global and individual instance types to ensure costs remain within your expectations.
+Auto provisioning groups allow you to set a maximum price for all and individual instance types to ensure that costs remain within your expectations.

 - Practical protection mechanism

 Auto provisioning groups provide the shutdown option.
 You can enable this option when an auto provisioning group expires or when instances exceed the target capacity.
-Routine health checks are performed on instances in an auto provisioning group to ensure instances are available.
+Routine health checks are performed on instances in an auto provisioning group to ensure availability of the instances.

 - Auto provisioning groups cannot schedule resources across regions.

-- A maximum of 1,000 instances can be created under each auto provisioning group.
+- A maximum of 1,000 instances can be created in each auto provisioning group.

-- Only one launch template can be specified for each auto provisioning group.
+- Only a single launch template can be specified for each auto provisioning group.
 However, you can extend the launch template to implement more configurations.
 For more information, see Template configurations.